Reverse Total Shoulder Replacement

 You will have general anesthesia and be asleep during your reverse total shoulder replacement surgery.
-Patients usually stay one night in the hospital.
+Patients can go home the same day and some will stay one night in the hospital.
 During your stay, our physical and occupational therapists will show you exercises to do at home.

 Recovery from Reverse Total Shoulder Replacement